eSolia/postmark-backup/README.md

 [Postmark](https://postmarkapp.com/) is a superior email processor, and `postmark-cli` is their command line tool to access server info, push and pull templates, and send emails from the terminal.

 We wanted to have a way to backup our Postmark templates automatically, so we coded this Github Actions workflow.
-It's not fully automatic but it works well enough to backup your templates and server information.
+There is about 10 minutes of setup for you to do, and it works well enough to backup your Postmark templates and server information.

 ## Setup

-If you *fork* this public repository you get the benefit of being able to pull from upstream if we make changes.
-However, we think many would want their backups to be private, so we set this repository as a template.
+If you *fork* this public repository you get the benefit of being able to pull from upstream if we make changes, but the fork's visibility has to match that of the upstream source.
+This repo is public, but we think many would want their backups to be private, so we set this repository as a *template*.
 You can click "Use this template" to make a detached copy, and then set its visibility as private.
-You'll need to make any updates manually, though.
+You'll need to make any subsequent updates manually, though.

 <img width="190" alt="image" src="https://user-images.githubusercontent.com/512328/135370352-c1a1cab8-b935-4c6c-89b7-ab4c9a9be794.png">